Applicants must complete and submit a food stamps application for the Supplemental Nutrition Assistance Program (SNAP).

 The first step in filling out the application is gathering the necessary documentation.
-Applicants will need to provide the following information:
+Applicants may need to provide any or all of the following information:

 SNAP caseworkers use this information to determine if an applicant meets the eligibility requirements for the program.

-Although submitting an online food stamps application is only available through some state agencies, all states allow mail-in applications.
+Although submitting an online food stamps application may only be available through some state agencies, all states allow mail-in applications.
 The first step in completing this process is identifying your local agency to ensure that you will be submitting the application to the appropriate recipient.

 Once you locate an agency near you, be sure to call them to verify their mailing address as they may have a specific address for application submissions.

 Applicants can also submit a food stamps application in person at their local SNAP agency office.
 With this method, you gain access to caseworkers who can help you complete the application.
-If you are having trouble understanding the questions or need help calculating your expenses, it is best to apply for food stamps in person.
+If you are having trouble understanding the questions or need help calculating your expenses, you may consider applying for food stamps in person.

-Another benefit to in-person applications is completing the mandatory interview in the same visit.
+Another advantage of in-person applications is completing the mandatory interview in the same visit.
 Typically, applicants submit their applications and have to make a trip to the office for the interview.
 However, some state agencies allow in-person applicants to complete both the application and interview processes during one visit.

 It saves applicants some time and may lead to obtaining their benefits faster.
 Moreover, some states offer the same SNAP application when applicants fill Social Security benefits applications as a single member of a household.